Skip to main content

 May 1, 2018

-Press reports that U.S. Customs and Border Protection begins testing the use of body-worn cameras by its employees at nine locations, potentially leading to a broad rollout by the nation's largest law enforcement agency that would make it the first federal agency to use the devices on a large scale.
+Press reports that U.S. Customs and Border Protection begins testing body-worn cameras by its law-enforcement personnel at nine locations, potentially leading to a broad rollout by the nation's largest law enforcement agency that would make it the first federal agency to use the devices on a large scale.
 [ID #322]

 US News- US Border Agency Tests Body-Cam Use by Agents in 9 Locations